vasiokp/UniverMobileApp/README.md

 This will start the process of "ejecting" from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.

+**Warning:** Running eject is a permanent action (aside from whatever version control system you use).
+An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-#### './gradlew clean'
+#### `./gradlew clean`

 This will clean build from artifacts (sometimes this command help to build the project).
 You need to run from Android folder.

-**Warning:** Running eject is a permanent action (aside from whatever version control system you use).
-An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

 ## Customizing App Display Name and Icon